 Get comfortable, this is going to be a long one.

-Over the past two years, I’ve been helping Irish and US graduates prepare and apply for jobs in NYC.
-And, after two years, you begin to notice some common patterns and pitfalls in the application process.
+Since 2015, I’ve been helping Irish and US graduates prepare and apply for jobs in NYC.
+And, in that time, you begin to notice some common patterns and pitfalls in the application process.

-If you are wondering how to write a resume (particularly a J1 Graduate resume), here are some pointers that have gotten hundreds of graduates employed since 2016 (or, at least, made their applications less terrible).
+If you are wondering how to write a resume (particularly a J1 Graduate resume), here are some pointers that have gotten hundreds of graduates employed since 2015.

 CV vs Resume

 Let’s get the terminology and structure correct.
 A Curriculum Vitae (CV) is a long-form document where you record your achievements, chronologically, with a high level of detail.
 I don’t get so hung up on the length and layout of this document as I’ve never submitted one when applying for a job.
 I do encourage you to maintain one, however, so that you have a record of all past career achievements.
 Some people opt to use their LinkedIn profiles as a CV-repository of sorts.

 By contrast, a resume is a tailored, short-form document (typically one page) that you will actually end up submitting in your job application.
 It gives an overview of your most appropriate career highlights that are most applicable to the job you wish to apply.
 So don’t give your life story.

 The idea behind maintaining the two documents is so that you have a record of all your career specifics when you want to pick and choose what to include in your resume, to tell the appropriate story.
 It is not one-size-fits-all, it needs to be tailored for each application, using the language of the job description.